ayusharyaneth/Polyz/README.md

 ## Configuration

-#### 1. Generating "ENCRYPTION_KEY"
+#### Generating "ENCRYPTION_KEY"
-You must generate a Fernet encryption key to safely store user private keys in the database
+You must generate a Fernet encryption key to safely store user private keys in the database.

+Type python (or python3) in your terminal and press Enter.
+This opens the Python interpreter (your prompt will change to >>>).
+Now paste your code:

 ```bash
 from cryptography.fernet import Fernet